wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 One or two sentences that summarize "if you had one or two sentences to sum up your whole effort, what would you say".
 I will copy this directly to the high-level executive summary in the first page of the report.
 Talk to JDO about this.
 Write it last, probably.

 ## Algorithm: Scan Statistics
-Input is an undirected graph
+Input is an undirected graph w/o self loops.
 ```
 scan_stats = [len(graph.neighbors(u)) for u in graph.nodes]
 for (u, v) in graph.edges: